severalnines/docs/user-guide/dashboard.rst

 MongoDB Replica Set Node
 '''''''''''''''''''''''''

 Deploy a MongoDB replica set setup from ClusterControl.
 One would start by creating a MongoDB node (with replSet configured) under this tab.
 The deployment will use MongoDB packages from MongoDB Inc (formerly known as 10gen).
+Only version 2.x is supported at the moment.

 =================================== ===========
 Field                               Description